 This becomes a problem in two areas.

 The first is the impression it has on the jury pool.
-Juries today expect to hear about forensic evidence during a trial; so much so that the District Attorney has made this a part of questioning during voir dire: "Do you realize that forensic evidence isn't found at every crime scene, and do you realize that all crimes of this nature are not solved within an hour?"
+Juries today expect to hear about forensic evidence during a trial; so much so that the District Attorney has made this a part of questioning during voir dire:

 Nevertheless, this becomes an issue at a trial where there is no forensic evidence, or there is just a circumstantial case.
 Juries are sometimes reluctant to convict, when there is no forensic evidence introduced.

 The second problem is that these TV shows help to educate the criminals.
 Many times, crime scene investigators find that gloves have been worn, or that the scene has been cleaned up with Clorox, or some other cleaning agent.
-Although there are ways around this, it makes our job that much more difficult.
+Although there are ways around this, it makes our job more difficult.

 The other thing these TV shows can't depict is the odor at some of these scenes.
 The really bad ones are persons who have been deceased for about a week at room temperature; or who have been outdoors for some time before they are found, and the "critters" have had a chance to work on them.
-The other bad ones are the bodies that have been burned by fire and have burst open.
+Then there's the bodies that have been burned by fire.
 (Hopefully, they died from smoke inhalation before the flames reached them).
+At fire scenes, there is climbing over debris, residual smoke, the water dripping, and trying to take good photos in the middle of the night at 16 below zero.

 Not to mention the TV crime labs that perform miracles, and have the DNA results back in half an hour.